 It is intended that the survey will be repeated every year to show whether our policies are being implemented and whether or not they are working satisfactorily.
 The information will be helpful for formulating our policies and in working with developers.

-The 14/15 survey was sent to 733 households at the start of 2015 and received 168 responses; a 23% response rate; below shows a summary of this year's results.
+The 15/16 survey was sent to 517 addresses in February 2016 and received 152 responses; a 29% response rate; below shows a summary of this year's results.